 - The Board of Directors, at their discretion, may consider professional industry conduct complaints and take subsequent action as outlined in this clause that predate the implementation date of this clause.

-By reading the above Code of Conduct, members understand and agree that failure to adhere to them can result in IFWTWA’s Board revoking the privilege of attending future events and/or trips for up to 12 months or can cause immediate loss of membership, depending on the severity of the infraction(s).
+By reading the above Code of Conduct, members understand and agree that failure to adhere to these rules can result in the IFWTWA’s Board revoking the privilege of attending future events and/or trips for up to 12 months or can cause immediate loss of membership, depending on the severity of the infraction(s).